What is direct marketing?

 Ironically, informational notices promoting good data protection practices or IT security would seem to fall under the definition of marketing and so any mailshots of information promoting cyber security policy and the like sent directly to individuals would be caught by the definition of direct marketing.

-In the next blog the Outsourced DPO will begin to explore how the PRCR rules affect direct marketing by telephone and electronic message.
+In the next blog the Outsourced DPO will begin to explore how the PECR rules affect direct marketing by telephone and electronic message.